Geopolitik: Geopolitik rises

 German geopolitik contributed to Nazi foreign policy chiefly in the strategy and justifications for Lebensraum.
 It contributed five ideas to German foreign policy in the interwar period: the organic state; lebensraum; autarky; pan-regions and the land power/sea power dichotomy.

 Geostrategy as a political science is both descriptive and analytical like political geography but adds a normative element in its strategic prescriptions for national policy.
 While it stems from earlier US and British geostrategy, German geopolitik adopts an essentialist outlook toward the national interest, oversimplifying issues and representing itself as a panacea.
 As a new and essentialist ideology, geopolitik found itself in a position to prey upon the post–World War I insecurity of the populace.

-In 1919, General Karl Haushofer would become professor of geography at the University of Munich.
+In 1919, General Karl Haushofer would become professor of geography at LMU Munich.
 That would serve as a platform for the spread of his geopolitical ideas, magazine articles and books.
 By 1924, as the leader of the German geopolitik school of thought, Haushofer would establish the Zeitschrift für Geopolitik monthly, devoted to geopolitik.
 His ideas would reach a wider audience with the publication of Volk ohne Raum by Hans Grimm in 1926, popularizing his concept of lebensraum.
 Haushofer exercised influence both through his academic teachings, urging his students to think in terms of continents and emphasizing motion in international politics, and through his political activities.
 While Hitler's speeches would attract the masses, Haushofer's works served to bring the remaining intellectuals into the fold.

 Geopolitik was in essence a consolidation and codification of older ideas, given a scientific gloss: